Neo (The Matrix): The Matrix

-Neo is rescued by Morpheus and his body is healed of the effects of his atrophy incurred while inside the pod.
-Once Neo regains consciousness and is able to walk, Morpheus tells Neo the truth about the Matrix; that it is a simulated world to which humans are connected, "a prison for your mind", as stated by Morpheus, while unknown to them, their bodies are used as a power source for a race of sentient machines which, ironically, mankind created.
-He also tells Neo about the One, a human with the power to manipulate the Matrix, who has been foretold to end the war between humans and machines, and says that he believes Neo is The One.
+Neo is rescued by Morpheus, and his body is healed of the effects of his atrophy incurred while inside the pod.
+Once Neo regains consciousness and mobility, Morpheus tells Neo the truth about the Matrix; it is a simulated world to which humans are connected, "a prison for your mind", as stated by Morpheus, while unknown to them, their bodies are used as a power source for a race of sentient machines that, ironically, mankind created.
+He also tells Neo about the One, a human with the power to manipulate the Matrix, who has been foretold to end the war between humans and machines, and says that he believes Neo is the One.

-The next day, Neo begins his "training" and becomes knowledgeable in many forms of combat, as well as vehicle and weapons operations, by having various training programs uploaded directly into his brain.
+The next day, Neo begins his "training" and eventually masters many forms of combat, as well as vehicle and weapons operations, by having various training programs uploaded directly into his brain.
 He also receives further instruction from Morpheus on subjects such as "freeing his mind" from the restrictions of the Matrix, essentially overcoming the physics engine the Matrix operates on.
-He is also made aware of the existence of its agents, programs designed by the machines to maintain order and dominance over the human race, created with abilities such as dodging bullets, running at high speeds, jumping great distances, and physically possessing people in the Matrix.
+He is also informed of the existence of its agents, programs designed by the machines to maintain order and dominance over the human race, created with abilities such as dodging bullets, running at high speeds, jumping great distances, and physically possessing people in the Matrix.
 If killed, they simply find a new host to overcome.

 After several days aboard Morpheus' hovercraft, the Nebuchadnezzar, Neo is taken to meet the Oracle, who has the power of foresight within the simulated world.
-She tells him that he has the "gift", but appeared to be waiting for something, and that in his present life he is not the one.
+She tells him that he has the "gift", but appeared to be waiting for something, and that in his present life he is not the One.
 The Oracle warns him that a situation will arise when he will have to choose between saving his own life or that of Morpheus.

 Returning from the Oracle to a landline phone, which serves as the exit for "red pills" to leave the Matrix, the crew of Morpheus's ship is betrayed by Cypher, a "red pill" who is willing to give the agents Morpheus in exchange for the promise of being mentally erased and reconnected permanently to the Matrix as an escape from the real world's bleakness.
 In the Matrix, SWAT troops kill Mouse.
-Cypher jacks out, and grabs a real-world lightning gun, injuring Tank and killing Dozer.
-He kills Apoc and Switch; who remain jacked in, by prematurely terminating their connections.
+Cypher jacks out and grabs a real-world lightning gun, injuring Tank and killing Dozer.
+He kills Apoc and Switch, who remain jacked in, by prematurely terminating their connections.
 In the Matrix, Smith defeats and captures Morpheus.
-Neo and Trinity try to jack out but Cypher threatens to unplug them too, however, he is thwarted when Tank recovers, killing Cypher, and helping Neo and Trinity jack out.
+Neo and Trinity try to jack out, but Cypher threatens to unplug them too; however, he is thwarted when Tank recovers, killing Cypher and helping Neo and Trinity jack out.